-Laws governing euthanasia are widely varied to each country who legalized it particularly how they serve it; active euthanasia where something is given to the patient to die or passive euthanasia where they let the terminally ill patient die without any health intervention.
-As of October 2015, European countries such as Netherlands, Belgium, Ireland, and Luxembourg and Columbia from South America had legalized human euthanasia according to Wikipedia.
-Furthermore, assisted suicide on one hand is fully implemented in countries like Switzerland, Germany, Japan, Albania, Canada (as of Feb 2015, euthanasia/assisted suicide has been approved by Canada’s Supreme Court pending for drafting the laws and policies pending its implementation) and some US States like Washington, Oregon, Vermont, New Mexico, Montana and California (effective January 1, 2016).
-Either it’s an assisted suicide or euthanasia (passive or active), common denominator of those countries who legalized it is that patient is at his end-of-life stage with unbearable pain and most importantly gave a consent.
-On the other hand, conservative countries like the Philippines, euthanasia is forbidden and have a strong opposition for any legislation due to the active presence of catholic church in this country.
-In opposite to the Philippines, India and Israel where religions are also strong and no existence of laws on euthanasia, both countries doesn’t criminalize any passive euthanasia as long as conditions were met like patient is in permanent vegetative state and ask for it.
+Laws governing euthanasia vary widely from country to country where it has been legalized and particularly concerning how it is administered; active euthanasia where something is given to the patient to die or passive euthanasia where they let the terminally ill patient die without any health intervention.
+As of October 2015, European countries such as Netherlands, Belgium, Ireland, and Luxembourg and Columbia in South America had legalized human euthanasia according to Wikipedia.
+Furthermore, assisted suicide on one hand is fully implemented in countries like Switzerland, Germany, Japan, Albania, Canada (as of Feb 2015, euthanasia/assisted suicide has been approved by Canada’s Supreme Court pending drafting the laws and policies for its implementation) and some US States like Washington, Oregon, Vermont, New Mexico, Montana and California (effective January 1, 2016).
+Whether it is an assisted suicide or euthanasia (passive or active), the common denominator of those countries that have legalized it is that the patient is at his end-of-life stage with unbearable pain and most importantly gave consent.
+On the other hand, in conservative countries like the Philippines, euthanasia is forbidden and has a strong opposition for any legislation due to the active presence of the catholic church in this country.
+In contrast to the Philippines, India and Israel where religions are also strong but where no laws on euthanasia exist, passive euthanasia has not been criminalized as long as certain conditions are met like the patient is in a permanent vegetative state or the patient asks for it.

-According to research conducted last 22 October 2015 by Statistics Brain Research Institute, 86% of public supports euthanasia for patients under final stage of their life due to incurable diseases and no means of recovery or patients under life support.
-In the same study, 54% of medical practitioners in favor in giving their patients the right to die as the last medical option.
-In US alone, more Americans participated in this study gave their approval for euthanasia at 42% while only 37% opposed and the remaining 22% are unsure.
-By this data alone, understanding the real issue of euthanasia is becoming more clear to most individual and starting to accept it.
-On the other hand, whose right to dictate to receive death is still a big issue for countries who doesn’t recognize and put euthanasia into law.
+According to research conducted last 22 October 2015 by Statistics Brain Research Institute, 86% of public support euthanasia for patients who are in the final stage of their life due to incurable diseases and have no means of recovery or for patients on life support.
+In the same study, 54% of medical practitioners are in favor of giving their patients the right to die as the last medical option.
+In US alone, more Americans who participated in this study gave their approval for euthanasia at 42% while only 37% opposed it and the remaining 22% were unsure.
+According to this data alone, understanding the real issue of euthanasia is becoming clearer to most individuals and they seem to be starting to accept it more.
+On the other hand, the right to demand death is still a big issue for countries that do not recognize and legislate for euthanasia.